As you may know, if the mail service is unauthenticated, you can face the following issues:

 This section allows you to perform the following actions:

-1. Repair — this feature allows the system to repair a domain's invalid records:
+1. Repair — this feature allows the system to repair domain invalid records:

-- You cannot simultaneously update two or more domains whose records exist on the same zone.
-The bulk records update is possible only in case domains' records exist on separate zones.
+- You cannot simultaneously update two or more domains whose records exist in the same zone.
+The bulk records update is possible only in case domain records exist in separate zones.